 Patrick was fine for the remainder of that Saturday and Sunday with no complaints whatsoever.
 He went to school on Monday and our lives have been forever changed since that day.
 On that Monday, I heard the 5 most awful words…….
 Mom I Have A Headache!
 That headache started and to this very day has never went away.
-Literally as I write this, Patrick has had a migraine like headache every day, all day for the past 7 and a half years.
+Literally as I write this, Patrick has had a migraine like headache every day, all day since his injury.
 No medicine can take it away.
 At times completely debilitating, he escapes to a dark and completely quiet room for days on end until the level of pain is tolerable.